PaRaN01a-hash/ultra-max-addon/README.md

 - **Select All / Clear All** per category
 - **Custom order** — catalogs appear in Stremio/Nuvio in the order you select them
 - **Save & Edit** — return anytime with your token to update your selection
+- **Multi-language support** — titles and descriptions in your language

+---

+## Supported Languages

+🇬🇧 English · 🇪🇸 Spanish · 🇫🇷 French · 🇩🇪 German · 🇮🇹 Italian · 🇧🇷 Portuguese · 🇳🇱 Dutch · 🇵🇱 Polish · 🇹🇷 Turkish

+Set your preferred language on the configure page and all movie/series titles and descriptions will be returned in that language.

 ---